rael-g/Piece/README.md

     *   Manages GPU resources, rendering pipeline, and includes a `JobSystem` for multithreading.

 3.  **Piece.Framework (C#):**
-    *   Acts as the intelligent orchestrator, using .NET Dependency Injection to manage and integrate C++ backends into the `piece_core`.
+    *   Acts as the intelligent orchestrator, using .NET Dependency Injection to manage and integrate C++ low-level implementations into the `piece_core`.
     *   Offers a user-friendly API for game developers, abstracting C++ complexities.
     *   Features a Node/Component system, core managers (`GameEngine`, `Scene`, `InputManager`, `AssetManager`, `RenderManager`), and advanced AI systems.
     *   Primary interface for game logic development and backend configuration.